PacktPublishing/Learn-LLVM-12/README.md

 * Modern C++ Programming Cookbook - Second Edition [[Packt]](https://www.packtpub.com/product/modern-c-programming-cookbook-second-edition/9781800208988?utm_source=github&utm_medium=repository&utm_campaign=9781800208988) [[Amazon]](https://www.amazon.com/dp/1800208987)

 ## Get to Know the Author
-**Kai Nacke**
-Kai Nacke is a professional IT architect currently living in Toronto, Canada.
+**Kai Nacke** is a professional IT architect currently living in Toronto, Canada.
 He holds a diploma in computer science from the Technical University of Dortmund, Germany.
 His diploma thesis about universal hash functions was recognized as the best of the semester.
 He has been working in the IT industry for more than 20 years and has great experience in the development and architecture of business and enterprise applications.
 In his current role, he evolves an LLVM/Clang-based compiler.
 For some years, he was the maintainer of LDC, the LLVM-based D compiler.
 He is the author of D Web Development, published by Packt.
 In the past, he was also a speaker in the LLVM developer room at the FOSDEM.